satwikkansal/wtfpython/README.md

 # Usage

-A nice way to get the most out of these examples, in my opinion, will be to just read them chronologically, and for every example:
+A nice way to get the most out of these examples, in my opinion, is to read them chronologically, and for every example:
 - Carefully read the initial code for setting up the example.
-If you're an experienced Python programmer, most of the times you will successfully anticipate what's going to happen next.
+If you're an experienced Python programmer, you'll successfully anticipate what's going to happen next most of the time.
 - Read the output snippets and,
   + Check if the outputs are the same as you'd expect.
   + Make sure if you know the exact reason behind the output being the way it is.